univention/univention-corporate-server/doc/manual/central-management-umc/extended-attributes.rst

        The syntax ``string`` is the default.
-An overview of the additionally available syntax definitions and instructions on integrating your own syntaxes can be found in `Univention Developer Reference
+An overview of the additionally available syntax definitions and instructions on integrating your own syntax can be found in `Univention Developer Reference
        <https://docs.software-univention.de/developer-reference-5.0.html>`_.

    * - Default value